 One of the most common hurdles in a commercial EV charger project is discovering that the building’s existing electrical system can’t handle the new demand.
 Many properties, especially older ones, require significant electrical system upgrades to support even one charger, let alone a bank of them.
 This could involve installing new, larger electrical panels, upgrading transformers, or running new conduits.
 It’s essential to have a qualified electrician assess your site early on to identify what upgrades are needed so you can factor these costs into your overall budget from the beginning.

-Ongoing Maintenance and Operations
+Budgeting for Ongoing Maintenance and Operations

 Your financial planning shouldn’t stop once the chargers are installed.
 To protect your investment and ensure a great user experience, you’ll need to budget for ongoing maintenance and operations.
 This includes routine inspections and cleaning to keep the hardware in top shape, as well as periodic software and firmware updates to maintain security and functionality.
 Just like any other critical equipment, consistent preventive maintenance is essential for maximizing the lifespan and performance of your charging stations and keeping your customers happy.